Skip to main content

 This will depend on soil and weather conditions.
 Normally, the grounds are cleaned by mid-April.
 Once the soil is strong enough, i.e. drained of accumulated water, we proceed with levelling and final preparation of the land.

-This process takes approximately 2 weeks, and most courses are generally able to welcome players by mid-May.
+This process takes approximately 2 weeks, and most courses are generally ready to welcome players by mid-May.

 It’s important to wait until ground conditions are favorable.
 Using our equipment when the ground is wet could damage foundations and public property.